kdeldycke/scripts/README.md

 Description
 ===========

-You'll find here all the open-source code I produce.
-This is just a collection of tiny utility scripts, patches, hacks and forks I want to or have to redistribute with the open source community at large.
+This repository is a collection of tiny utility scripts, patches and hacks.

+These are mostly one-time scripts, very old and very specific.
+I doubt you'll be able to use them as-is.
+Until you update and tweak them to fit your needs.
+In this case, don't hesitate to send me code and patches.

+The code here is generally poorly written.
+Either because my coding style has improved since I wrote them, or because I didn't bother to make the code elegant after I finished my first working iteration.

-If for any reason one of these hacks get momentum, I'll move them to a stand-alone and dedicated project.
+If for any reason one of these script get momentum, I'll consider moving it to a stand-alone and dedicated project.

 Script list